xiwang2718/xiwang2718.github.io/_pages/about.md

 # 🔥 News
 - *2022.09*: &nbsp;🎉🎉 New website is launched!.
-- 2022.08: 🎉🎉 Three paper was accpeted by RCR, STOTEN and Buildings
+- 2022.08: 🎉🎉 Three paper was accpeted by *Resources, Conservation and Recycling*, *Science of The Total Environment* and *Buildings* respectively
   - [Potential to decarbonize the commercial building operation of the top two emitters by 2060](https://scholar.google.com/citations?view_op=view_citation&hl=zh-CN&user=hvuvSLkAAAAJ&sortby=pubdate&citation_for_view=hvuvSLkAAAAJ:bFI3QPDXJZMC) *Resources, Conservation and Recycling*
   - [Decarbonizing residential buildings in the developing world: Historical cases from China](https://scholar.google.com/citations?view_op=view_citation&hl=zh-CN&user=hvuvSLkAAAAJ&sortby=pubdate&citation_for_view=hvuvSLkAAAAJ:_xSYboBqXhAC) *Science of The Total Environment*
   - [Carbon Mitigation in the Operation of Chinese Residential Buildings: An Empirical Analysis at the Provincial Scale](https://scholar.google.com/citations?view_op=view_citation&hl=zh-CN&user=hvuvSLkAAAAJ&sortby=pubdate&citation_for_view=hvuvSLkAAAAJ:EUQCXRtRnyEC) *Buildings*